 Today I’m trying to finish the framing to get the roof on (with rain in the forecast), and maybe this weekend to put the sides on.
 I’ll probably use osb sheathing all the way around… and I’d love to use horizontal planks of some kind for finished siding.
 Matching the older shed siding would be too expensive, but maybe boards made from cedar or something would work?

 Another trip to the lumber store… I was inside the store a few days ago and met a guy who was a carpenter.
 He was kind enough to answer a few of my questions.
 He said, “What are you building anyway?”
 “Oh, it’s a chicken coop,” I reply.
-“Wow,” he says, “everybody is building a chicken coop!”
+“Wow,” he says, “everybody is building a chicken coop!
+I hope you have some plans…” Ha!
+No, I only had a pencil sketch on paper.
+I do think the better chicken coop plans you can buy are very nice out there.
+But you have to decide which is better for your home.
 So I guess chickens are the big thing these days…

 The chickens are only five weeks old but really growing.